-Our KOR Delta, KOR Vida, KOR One and KOR Aura are made by a highly respected and environmentally conscious plant in China.
-We have personally inspected both plants to assure that they are “practicing what they preach.”
-Our KOR Clothing line is made in Egypt and designed and printed in California.
+Our KOR Bottles are made by a highly respected and environmentally conscious plant in China.
+KOR have personally inspected both plants to assure that they are “practicing what they preach.”

 How do I clean my KOR Bottles?
 Can they go in the dishwasher?

 We recommend hand washing your KOR Water Bottles with hot water with a small drop of dish soap and a bottle brush.

 Different dishwashers have different temperature cycles and although you can put your bottles through a standard dishwasher cycle (approximately 50 to 55 degrees Celsius) on the TOP RACK ONLY (away from the heating element), we can not guarantee that your KOR bottle will not sustain damage if your dishwasher runs at higher temperatures.